 - MET AD 755 Doing Business in North America

 - MET AD 773 International Business Simulation (intensive Boston University classroom option)

-- *ITESM Integral Marketing Communications (online from Mexico)
+- XRG AD 893 ITESM Integral Marketing Communications (online from Mexico)

-Plus two additional administrative sciences department graduate-level courses (8 credits), with the advice of the Administrative Sciences Department coordinator.
+Select two additional administrative sciences department graduate-level courses, with the approval of the online program coordinator.

 No grade lower than B- may be applied toward degree, certificate, or diploma requirements.
 Students earning below a 3.0 cumulative grade point average (GPA) will be placed on academic probation status.
 Students on academic probation must make satisfactory progress toward achieving a minimum of 3.0 by the following semester, and must be in a position to graduate with a 3.0 or better within the remaining program courses.
 While grades of B or B- are considered passing, these grades will not assist in raising an unsatisfactory GPA to a satisfactory level.
 Therefore, students must obtain a minimum grade of B+ during a probation period.

 Students who, in the determination of the department and based on past student performance, are not in a position to raise their GPA to the necessary level to graduate within the remaining courses, will be dismissed from the program.
 Students who have not removed themselves from academic probation status after one semester for full-time status or three courses for part-time status will be dismissed from the program.